fbpx

 • Restoration: $19.5 million

-John Muir Land Trust has successfully raised the needed $1 million to ensure public access at the site after restoration, including 2.4 miles of trails, elevated vistas, bird blinds, a kayak launch, and an educational facility.
-JMLT and partners Contra Costa County Flood Control District (CCCFCD) and East Bay Regional Park District (EBRPD) have begun habitat restoration and are working to open the site to visitors.
+John Muir Land Trust has successfully raised the needed $8 million—thank you, donors and funding partners!—to ensure public access at the site after restoration, including 2.4 miles of trails, elevated vistas, bird blinds, a kayak launch, and an educational facility.
+JMLT partner, Contra Costa County Flood Control District (CCCFCD), has almost completed habitat restoration.
+The restoration project received the 2023 Project of the Year Award from the American Public Works Association (APWA).
+JMLT will start construction for habitat-sensitive public access in Fall 2024 and open the site to visitors when complete.

 Recovering a Vital Ecosystem